Mutation of Property

 Risks of Not Doing Mutation

-• Tax Issues – Bills may still go to the previous owner.
+• Tax Problems- Bills can still be passed to the former owner.

-• Difficulty in Selling – Buyers prefer properties with updated records.
+• Challenge in Selling -Buyers like properties that have updated records.

 Conclusion